 “That one’s been here before,” the man said.
 “We came when we heard your gunshot.”

 “It was a good thing you did,” Gideon said, though resentment darkened his mood.
-He wanted vengeance.
+These two had interrupted his vengeance.

 “It’s the first time anyone’s drawn blood from that one.”
-Huntley twirled his knife in one hand.
+The man twirled his knife in one hand.
 “Congratulations are in order.”

-Gideon opened his mouth, but couldn’t form a proper response.
+Gideon opened his mouth, but he couldn’t form a proper response.

 “I know what you’re thinking,” the man said.
 “Few citizens of Londria know the Unseen breach the city walls, and fewer dare to admit such heresy.
 Yet, here we are.”

-Yes, there Gideon was—furious and in agonizing pain.
+Yes, here Gideon was—furious and in agonizing pain.
 The only thing keeping him civil was unanswered questions.
 “Who are you?”

 Gideon frowned.
 He’d learned the hard way that wasn’t exaggeration.

 His silence wiped the smile from the man’s face.
 “If you want no part of this chase, walk away.”

 “I appreciate your caution.
 I’ve fought the Unseen beyond the wall.
 And inside, too.
 I’ve seen what they can do.”